Adapted Physical Education

 Occupational Therapy (OT)

 The Occupational Therapy team uses purposeful, goal directed activities to enable a student with a disability to benefit from special education services.
 Specifically, therapy is designed to assist in the development of skills that are prerequisites to academic learning within the educational setting.
 Depending on student needs, it may include improving gross and fine motor skills, coordination, adapting environments, organizing and using materials appropriately, and/or developing routines for dressing and feeding skills.
 Delivery of OT services in the educational setting is distinctly different from clinically based, medically necessitated treatment.
-Eligibility for this support service is determined by formal assessment, requested by the ARD/IEP Committee or via the diagnostician as a part of the initial evaluation.
+Eligibility for this support service is determined by formal assessment, requested by the ARD/IEP Committee or via the diagnostician as part of the initial evaluation.

 Parent Resource Materials